Body painting: Face painting

 Face painting is the artistic application of nontoxic paint to a person's face.
 The practice dates from Paleolithic times and has been used for ritual purposes, such as coming-of-age ceremonies and funeral rites, as well as for hunting.
 Materials such as clay, chalk or henna have been used, typically mixed with pigments extracted from leaves, fruits or berries and sometimes with oils or fats.

 Many peoples around the world practice face painting in modern times.
 This includes indigenous peoples in places such as Australia, Papua New Guinea, Polynesia and Melanesia.
 Some tribes in Sub-Saharan Africa use the technique during rituals and festivals, and many of the indigenous peoples of the Pacific Northwest Coast of North America now use it for ceremonies, having previously also used it for hunting and warfare.
 In India it is used in folk dances and temple festivals, such as in Kathakali performances, and Mehndi designs are used at weddings.
 It is also used by Japanese Geisha and Chinese opera singers.
 Women in Madagascar paint their faces with designs featuring stars, flowers and leaves using contrasting yellow and white wood paste called masonjoany.

 In some forms of Western folk dance, such as Border Morris, the faces of the dancers are painted with a black pigment in a tradition that goes back to the Middle Ages.
 In the 18th century cosmetic face painting became popular with men and women of the aristocracy and the nouveau riche, but it died out in Western culture after the fall of the French aristocracy.
 During the 19th century blackface theatrical makeup gained popularity when it was used by non-black performers to represent black people, typically in a minstrel show.
 Its use ended in the United States with the Civil Rights Movement of the 1960s.
 At about the same time the hippie movement adopted face painting, and it was common for young people to decorate their cheeks with flowers or peace symbols at anti-war demonstrations.

 Skeletal face painting has become common at Day of the Dead celebrations in Mexico and in the United States, especially since the 2010s.

 In contemporary Western culture face painting has become an art form, with artists displaying their work at festivals and in competitions and magazines.
 Other western users include actors and clowns, and it continues to be used as a form of camouflage amongst hunters and the military.
-It is also found at entertainments for children and sports events.
+It is also found at entertainments for children and sports events, as well as county fairs, large open-air markets, theme parks, parties, festivals, and charity fundraising events.

-For several decades it has been a common entertainment at county fairs, large open-air markets (especially in Europe and the Americas), and other locations that attract children and adolescents.
-Face painting is very popular among children at theme parks, parties and festivals throughout the Western world.
-Though the majority of face painting is geared towards children, many teenagers and adults enjoy being painted for special events, such as sports events (to give support to their team or country) or charity fund raisers.